 The glycemic index is a tool that ranks carbohydrate-containing foods by how quickly they raise your blood sugar.
-Although originally devised to help diabetics choose the best foods for healthy blood-sugar levels, the glycemic index can also guide carb-conscious dieters in choosing so-called “slow” carbs – those foods that will help you avoid sudden drops in energy that may leave you craving sugary, nutrient-poor foods.
+Although originally devised to help people with diabetes choose the best foods for healthy blood-sugar levels, the glycemic index can also guide carb-conscious dieters in choosing so-called "slow" carbs – those foods that will help you avoid sudden drops in energy that may leave you craving sugary, nutrient-poor foods.

 Glycemic Index Basics

 Foods deemed low-glycemic foods, or low GI, rate a score of 55 or lower on the scale.
 Those foods with a GI number of 56 to 69 are considered medium-glycemic foods, while those 70 and over are deemed high-glycemic foods.
 Low-glycemic foods tend to be higher in fiber and lower in calories – and include more whole foods than processed – and can help keep you satisfied for a longer period of time.
 Protein foods like meat and fish contain no carbs, so they don't have a GI rating.

 All non-starchy vegetables are low on the glycemic index.
 Among these are asparagus, bell peppers, bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, celery, cucumber, eggplant, green beans, kale and other greens, as well as lettuce, mushrooms, spinach, tomatoes and zucchini, and each have a GI rating of 20 or less; the serving size is 1 cup, cooked or raw.

 Butternut squash, carrots, corn on the cob, green peas, parsnips, sweet potatoes and yams also have a low GI rank, but you'll need to eat a smaller serving.
 Stick with a half-cup serving of these or have a medium potato or yam.